wienerr/Piklist-Documentation/content/tutorials/meta-boxes/getting-started-creating-metaboxes-and-fields.md

 ---
-title: Creating Metaboxes and Fields
+title: Getting Started with Meta-boxes and Fields
 description: Piklist makes it radically easy to add metaboxes and fields to your posts, pages or custom post types.
 In this tutorial, we will create a metabox that includes three fields, select, text and ColorPicker, for standard posts.
 hidden: true
+weight: 1
 ---

 ![Metabox](/images/userguide-meta-box.jpg)

 ## Description